Aliases for KCNH4 Gene

 GeneCards Summary for KCNH4 Gene

 KCNH4 (Potassium Channel, Voltage Gated Eag Related Subfamily H, Member 4) is a Protein Coding gene.
-Diseases associated with KCNH4 include campylobacteriosis.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include voltage-gated potassium channel activity and phosphorelay sensor kinase activity.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include signal transducer activity and voltage-gated potassium channel activity.
 An important paralog of this gene is KCNH1.

 UniProtKB/Swiss-Prot for KCNH4 Gene